moia-oss/matsim-aws/README.md

 Within the `matsim-aws-setup` module, there is the `io.moia.aws.run` package that shows how to get your first simulation running.

-First, (with correct AWS credentials in your environment) run the `PrepareInput` class, which simply uploads the required scenario files to your newly created S3 input bucket.
+First, (with correct AWS credentials and the environment.env variables in your environment) run the `PrepareInput` class, which simply uploads the required scenario files to your newly created S3 input bucket.
-Make sure to set your account in the `bucket` variable in the header of the class.

 Next, you need to package the maven module into an executable jar, such that it contains the `RunEquil` main class.
 You can use the `updateJar.sh` script provided here to run the package command and update the resulting jar into the correct input bucket path.

 Once the input and jar are uploaded you need to define a AWS batch job definition.
 The job definition acts like a template for defining how a job should be run.
-The definition defines various parameters, such as the batch job queue, the input/output buckets, Main class, etc. Run the `EquilExampleJobDefinition` (with correct AWS credentials set and account name set in the header of the class) to register the definition in your account.
+The definition defines various parameters, such as the batch job queue, the input/output buckets, Main class, etc. Run the `EquilExampleJobDefinition` (again with correct environment variables) to register the definition in your account.

 Now you can run the `EquilExampleJobSubmission`class to actually submit your job.
 A link to the AWS batch job will be printed to the console.
 The output will be synced to your output bucket.